antarctica/lantern/docs/dev.md

 > path in the build directory is started before Pytest runs.
 The `fx_exporter_static_server` detects the CI environment
 > and copies the static site build to this path, then quits, giving an equivalent outcome.

+### Test catalogue

+`tests.resources.catalogues.fake_catalogue.FakeCatalogue`

+To aid in debugging and testing, a simple [Catalogue](/docs/architecture.md#catalogues) is provided using a [Test Records Store](#test-records-store), exporting to a local directory.

 ### Test records

+`tests.resources.records`

-To aid in debugging and testing, a set of fake records are included in `tests/resources/records/`.
-They include:
+To aid in debugging and testing, a set of fake records are included for:

 - example collections and products with only minimal properties set
 - example collections and products with all optional properties set